yanasirina/music_app_drf/README.md

 # music_app_rest_api
-Project made with DRF for for searching, downloading and listening to music
+Project made with Django Rest Framework for searching, downloading and listening to music

 This project is under development.<br>
 ReadMe will be posted later.